Plead Guilty or Not in Front of the Court in UK

 In many cases, if you plead guilty to an offence, you will get a lower condemnation than if you are found guilty after the trial.
 Depending on the phase of your case when you enter your guilty plea, you can get a reduction of up to one-third of your punishment.
 This applies to fines, sentences of detention and community orders, where complete details and information in this matter can be provided on request.

 Basis of plea

 An attorney may advise his client to plead guilty “on a basis”, in front of the Law Court.
 This is a document which sets out the proof that the client is ready to agree on the accusations and to sign the papers, alongside with the defence solicitors in London.
 If the hearing accepts it, then the prosecutor will also sign it.
 If not, the client can still submit a basis of plea and give it to the magistrate, but it will not have as much importance if the prosecution declines to sign it.

 Once you plead guilty, you are condemned and this means that you may be put on judge’s remand awaiting your punishing hearing.
 A remand detainee is an unconvicted prisoner.
 A convict on judge’s remand has pleaded guilty but has not been condemned yet.

 There are many different types of sentences issued by the court of law, from an absolute discharge, which means no penalty at all, to a life punishment.
 There are also conditional fines, discharges, regulations, public orders, intermittent custody, and imprisonment, amongst others.
 The client can also be bound over to keep the peace or, if he/she admits the guiltiness at the police station, he/she can receive a caution, which will remain on the criminal record.
 If you are in any doubt about whether you should plead guilty or not, you should definitely ask for legal advice.

-Our team of defence solicitors in London can offer proper guidance and legal assistance if you want to plead guilty or not in front of the court, so please feel free to contact us.
+Our team of criminal solicitors in London can offer proper guidance and legal assistance if you want to plead guilty or not in front of the court, so please feel free to contact us.